MontiCore/object-diagram/src/main/grammars/de/monticore/ODBasis.md

 <!-- Beta-version: This is intended to become a MontiCore stable explanation. -->

-# (UML/P) ODBasis
+# ODBasis -- the foundation for UML/P's Object Diagrams

-Component Grammar for textual object diagrams.
-ODBasis provides the basic elements and simple structures for textual object diagrams: Objects adn Attributes.
+`ODBasis` is a language component for textual object diagrams.
+It provides the basic elements and simple structures for textual object diagrams: Objects and attributes.
 Additionally, it provides a basic set of context conditions to ensure semantic correctnes of these elements.

-The grammar file is [`de.monticore.ODBasis`][ODBasicsGrammar].
+* The grammar file is [`de.monticore.ODBasis`][ODBasicsGrammar].

-The component grammar uses the following MontiCore languages:
+* The component grammar uses the following MontiCore languages:
- [`de.monticore.UMLModifier`][MCUMLModifierGrammar] and
+  * [`de.monticore.UMLModifier`][MCUMLModifierGrammar] and
- [`de.monticore.types.MCFullGenericTypes`][MCBasicTypes] and
+  * [`de.monticore.types.MCFullGenericTypes`][MCBasicTypes] and
- [`de.monticore.types.MCFullGenericTypes`][OOSymbols] and
+  * [`de.monticore.types.MCFullGenericTypes`][OOSymbols] and
- [`de.monticore.types.MCFullGenericTypes`][CommonExpressions] and
+  * [`de.monticore.types.MCFullGenericTypes`][CommonExpressions].

 ## Handwritten Extensions
 ### AST
-- Handwritten AST nodes can be found in [`monticore.odbasics._ast`][_ast]
+- There is a handwritten AST node extension for `ASTODObject` in [`monticore.odbasics._ast`][_ast].

 ### Symboltable
+- TODO: Symbole beschreiben, die importiert exportiert werden, etc.
 - Handwritten Symbols, language, and Creator can be found in [`monticore.odbasics._symbol`][_symboltable]

 ### Pretty Printer
-- Pretty Printer can be found in [`monticore.odbasics.prettyprinter`][prettyprinter]
+- A pretty Printer can be found in [`monticore.odbasics.prettyprinter`][prettyprinter].

 ## Functionality
 ### CoCos